wdv4758h/pypy-extradoc/talk/compiler-workshop-2016/pypy.rst

 under-funded.
 For instance, we could be doing alot more for data science but are moving slowly forward on a volunteer basis with C-API compatibility.

-Our interests lie in still providing the confort of the Python eco system, but not sacrificing execution time.
+Our interests lie in still providing the comfort of the Python ecosystem, without sacrificing execution time.
 Some details (e.g. garbage collection scheme) have some impact on user programs.
-We could use a lot more help in identifying and resolving some of these issues.
-If programs do not run out of the box, most users will stick to CPython because their performance problems are not that of an issue (at that point in time).
+We could use a lot more help in identifying and resolving these issues.
+If programs do not run out of the box, most users will just stick to CPython because their performance problems are not that big of an issue (at that point in time).
 If we could resolve those issues (funded, or externally contributed) we would create a much better user experience.

 We are also working on Micro NumPy, which provides the kernels for numerical operations.
-It is very much complete, but still some features are missing.
+It is very usable, but still some features are missing.
 We would love to have a partner/company that would help us to complete NumPy for PyPy.

 We are open to changes to our JIT scheme.
 We are working on both high level optimizations and backend oriented changes.
 Ideas would be to mitigate some issues with our tracing JIT compiler (or even build a region based compiler) and many more.
 Most of these aspects are covered quite well by our core development team, but we will eventually take another big step in near future towards the 7th version of our JIT.

 Other Interesting Aspects
 -------------------------